-Don't Use It?
-Don't Move It!
+Don’t Need It?
 Top 3 Ways to Unload Before Moving

 There’s no way getting around it: If you save all of the stuff you’ve accumulated over the years, your move will be that much harder.
 But don’t worry, here are a few ways to unload before moving and deal with all of your extra stuff (think: your old baseball collection that’s stacked in the attic, that silly yearbook from fourth grade) in the pack, purge or donate process that should precede your move.

 Here are a few rules of thumb to keep in mind when determining what to unload before moving:

 But, first, let’s be realistic.
 The sentimentality factor can often get in the way when you’re trying to purge (remember the baseball collection you spent your entire childhood curating?).
 Try to keep your sentimental items to a minimum.
 As far as old photos, papers, diplomas or certificates go, digitize what you can.
 There are enough inexpensive scanners on the market, paired with easy-to-use software, that can help you with that part of the process.
 Another suggestion: Ask yourself these questions before you throw something into the throw-away pile.

 These questions should keep you on track, so you know just how many of your kid’s art projects to save and which of your old concert T-shirts to keep.

 The good news here: You have more than a few options to get rid of your lightly used stuff.
 From Goodwill to your local church to the library down the street, many organizations would be happy to take your old clothes, books, and computer equipment, provided they’re in relatively good shape.

 Better yet, do you know any young people going off to college or ready to start their lives in their first apartment?
 This could be the right time to get rid of that couch in your basement or that set of dishes passed down from Grandma.

 It’ll also help your wallet (hey, moving’s expensive!), since many donations are tax deductible.
 Just make sure to ask for the proper forms to claim the deduction.